Skip to main content

 Where are they now?

-Dr Mohammad Shoaib Hamrah is a Research Fellow in the Epidemiology of Dementia for the ISLAND Project, Wicking Dementia Research and Education Centre, University of Tasmania.
+At the time of the award, Dr Mohammad Shoaib Hamrah was a Research Fellow in the Epidemiology of Dementia for the ISLAND Project, Wicking Dementia Research and Education Centre, University of Tasmania.

 Share or print